NieuwlandGeo/SLDReader/README.md

 ## Commands

-To, install dependecies, test, build and document
+To, install dependencies, test, build and document

 ```
 npm install